Vanshikanainn/Tic_Tac_Toe/README.md

 🎮 Tic Tac Toe Game

--A simple and interactive Tic Tac Toe game built using HTML, CSS, and JavaScript.
+A simple and interactive Tic Tac Toe game built using HTML, CSS, and JavaScript.
--Play against a friend, track the winner, and enjoy a smooth, responsive UI.
+- Play against a friend
+- Track the winner
+- Enjoy a smooth UI with responsive design

 ✨ Features